farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Policies.md

 ### Task 2 – Create an email retention policy for test users

-As part of your pilot project for Adatum, you will configure data retention through the Microsoft Purview portal by creating a new retention policy.
+As part of your pilot project for Adatum, you will configure email retention through the Microsoft Purview portal by creating a new retention policy.
 You will then assign this retention policy to Joni Sherman and Lynne Robbins’ mailboxes.
 Joni and Lynne are Holly's two test users for compliance testing.
+Holly wants to use this policy to test email retention for these two test users before creating a second retention policy in the next task that will be applied organization-wide.

 1. On LON-CL1, your Microsoft Edge browser should still have the Microsoft Purview portal open from the prior task.